 The Andes are filled with a great diversity of plant life and the Andean people have a rich knowledge of the use of these plants for medicines, and for dyeing their cloth.

-The spun yarns will be boiled for varying periods, depending on the dyeing material or mix of materials, and the colour desired.
+The spun yarn is boiled for varying periods, depending on the dyeing material or mix of materials, and the desired colour.
 Often fixatives, such as mineral salts or urine are necessary to create colour fastness, alter hues, or intensify colour saturation.
 After the yarns have dried, they are re-spun, plied, and/or made into balls of yarn ready for weaving.

 Dyeing is an art, which depends on personal colour preference, situation, size of the dyeing batch, etc. Techniques and materials required to achieve particular shades depend largely on the region and the materials available, as well as the education and experience of the dyer.
 At one time, most weavers would be well-aware of the natural processes and materials for dyeing.
 The popularity of convenient synthetics nearly resulted in a complete erasure of these skills from indigenous culture, and a whole generation came to lack this knowledge.
 Thankfully, a recent resurgence of interest in the old ways led to consultation with the elders who still remembered the processes, and the traditions have been (at least in part) rescued.
 However, more education is required for the indigenous population to completely regain these traditions.